itsbaldeep/family-tree/WARP.md

 ## Project Overview

 This is a Next.js 15.5.2 family tree visualization application built with TypeScript, React, and Tailwind CSS.
-The app displays family relationships using React Flow Renderer with interactive expandable node-based diagrams, and includes a comprehensive management interface for full CRUD operations on family data with MongoDB persistence.
+The app displays family relationships using React Flow Renderer with interactive node-based diagrams, and includes a comprehensive management interface for full CRUD operations on family data with MongoDB persistence.

+**📚 Complete Documentation**: See `DOCUMENTATION.md` for comprehensive technical documentation covering all aspects of the codebase including architecture, database schema, API endpoints, authentication system, frontend components, deployment configuration, and troubleshooting guides.

 ## Development Commands